THE THREE FREE THERAPIES

 - Writing out your frustrations or angry thoughts on a piece of paper and then burning it or putting it through a shredder.

-- Speaking aloud to yourself all of the things that you’d like to say to others but cannot (alone in your car is a good time to do this).
+- Speaking or shouting aloud to yourself all of the things that you’d like to say to others but cannot (alone in your car is a good time to do this).